 All Issuing CAs must meet the requirements of the Baseline Requirements and the EV Guidelines (if applicable).

+For the status of Subscriber Certificates:

-In addition, Issuing CAs that operate offline shall publish a CRL every 3 months.
-Issuing CAs that operate online must publish CRLs at least every 7 days and value of nextUpdate fields is not more than 10 days beyond the value of the thisUpdate.
+If the CA publishes a CRL, then the CA SHALL update and re-issue CRLs at least once every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field.

+For the status of Subordinate CA Certificates:

-For Subordinate CA Certificates, CRL is updated at least once every 12 months and within 24 hours after revoking a Subordinate CA Certificate, and the value of the nextUpdate field is not more than 12 months beyond the value of the thisUpdate field.
+If the Subordinate CA contains a CDP, the CA SHALL update and re-issue CRLs at least (i) once every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate, and the value of the nextUpdate field MUST NOT be more than twelve months beyond the value of the thisUpdate field.